B-B-2-1/Learning_Pygames/README.md

   Color of the filling bar denotes type of need
   Take stuff from respective colored cupboards - stand in front of the cupboard and press <b>action key</b>
   Avoid the virus and feed the patients - stand to the side of the bed facing the patient and press <b>action key</b>
+## Powerups
+  Mask - wearing mask will makes the player unaffected by the virus Handwash - using handwash will stop the virus in its track